NothingFiner/storius/README.md

 **Viewing Annotations**

-In the every Stori's text annotations appear as gray highlights.
+In the every Stori's text, annotations appear as gray highlights.

+An Annotation's highlighting turns yellow when a user mouses over it.

 Any user can click  one of these highlights to bring up the associated annotation.

+Logged in users can edit and vote on annotations.

 **Creating Annotations**

+When the annotation panel is not open, users can use the mouse to select the text they wish to annotate.

+If they are not logged in they will be directed to log in.

+Clicking on the start annotation button will bring up the annotation panel with an 'id' of null, indicating to the application that this is a new annotation.
+Because of this annotations do not have a dedicated form component.

+### Comments

+At the bottom of every Stori is a space for comments.

+Logged in users can create new comments.

+They can also vote on those comments.